 A few weekends ago, I found myself alone at home with Baby Dear and a potluck invitation waiting for a response.
-Hubby Dear was away on a longer than usual business trip, and I was at my wits end trying to entertain an energizer-bunny of a 6-year old.
+Hubby Dear was away on a longer than usual business trip, and I was at my wit’s end trying to entertain an energizer-bunny of a 6-year old.
 I’ve always considered myself an introvert and going to a party without my better half to meet new people is not really my cup of tea.
 But I was desperate.
 And so was Baby Dear.
 We each needed to get out and about – and interacting with someone other than each other seemed like a welcome option.
-So I immediately texted a YES to the invite and started to prep my contribution to the party.
+So I immediately texted a YES to the invite and decided that my Palak Chicken Masala would be the perfect contribution to the party.

 PALAK CHICKEN MASALA (CHICKEN COOKED WITH SPINACH)

 - 1 large onion finely chopped